 3. 90s Two Block Hairstyle

-The 90s was an interesting decade with many memorable styles to emerge from it, including grunge.
+The 90s was an interesting decade with many memorable styles emerging from it, including grunge.
 The grunge subculture is expressive and effortlessly cool; you can channel the 90s with your two block hairstyle if you want something that feels alternative.
 One way to do this is to opt for medium length hair and wear it with curtain bangs.
 Keep the top of the hair longer and the back and sides shorter to keep the distinct two block shape.
 Curtain bangs are a fantastic addition to many haircuts and are great for framing the face and highlighting the features.

 4. Choppy Layered Two Block Haircut